dflick-pivotal/sentimentr-release/README.md

 Once you finsihed working on your release, you can create a *.pivotal file containing your ops manager tile.
 - Execute: bosh create release --with-tarball --force
 	- this creates a developer release manifest and a developer release tarball
+- Edit the sentimentr-tile.yml (here is some [documentation](http://docs.pivotal.io/pivotalcf/packaging/))
-- edit the sentimentr-tile.yml and change the relese file and version ==> ex. on my machine '8+dev.2'
+- Change the release file and version ==> ex. on my machine '8+dev.2'
 releases:
   - name: sentimentr-release
     file: sentimentr-release-8.tgz